scakc/NPBCL/README.md

 - Copy and save the generative experiment images : `echo -e "Gens\ncache/destination" | python3 save.py`

 ## Running on Google Colaboratory
-- Create a new notebook on colab and clone this repo : `! git clone https://github.com/npbcl/icml20.git`
+- Create a new notebook on colab and clone this repo : `! git clone https://github.com/scakc/NPBCL.git`
-- Change working directory to icml20 folder : `os.chdir('icml20')`
+- Change working directory to icml20 folder : `os.chdir('NPBCL')`
 - Run all experiments : `sh run_all.sh`

 ## Results